James Sunderland (politician)

-James Sunderland (born 6 June 1970) is a British politician and former military officer who is currently serving as the member of Parliament (MP) for Bracknell since 2019.
-He is a member of the Conservative Party.
+James Sunderland (born 6 June 1970) is a British Conservative politician and former military officer who served as the Member of Parliament (MP) for Bracknell between 2019 and 2024.

-Early and personal life
+Early life and career

-Sunderland was educated at Royal Grammar School, Guildford, before earning a bachelor’s degree with honours at the University of Birmingham.
+James Sunderland was born on 6 June 1970 in Chertsey.
+He was privately educated at Royal Grammar School Guildford, before earning a bachelor’s degree at the University of Birmingham.
 He then earned a master’s degree from King’s College London before attending the Defence Academy.

 He was commissioned into the British Army from the Royal Military Academy at Sandhurst in 1993 and served for 26 years before retiring in November 2019 with the rank of Colonel.